 Vibrant, regional growth through passionate skilled people.

-Sourdough Business Pathways Committee and Team Members
+Sourdough Business Pathways Board and Team Members

 Murray has extensive experience in the food and agricultural sectors having worked for some of the world’s largest food companies.
 He has established a broad understanding of the food market and the emerging trends that will shape the future of the food industry both locally and globally.
 From a sales and distribution background, Murray has several businesses based in the region and has developed a strong capability in defining business strategy, establishing clear focus and working with key people to build momentum to effect change.

 Murray is actively involved in the community promoting the generation of local Jobs.
-As a founding member of The Sourdough Group, he along with the other founding members, has actively worked to promote businesses and jobs in the region through mentoring.
+As a founding member of The Sourdough Group he, along with the other founding members, has actively worked to promote businesses and jobs in the region through mentoring.
 The region is fortunate to have a population of experienced individuals keen to mentor businesses and Sourdough has been connecting mentors and mentees for over ten years now.
 Murray is an active member of the College Board and a promoter of continuous learning.

 Jennifer has enjoyed a 30-year career in health care with experience in finance, business planning, sales, marketing and general management.
 She has strong international experience, including successful management of diverse distributor relationships throughout USA and Asia.
 Her passion is building strong relationships with customers, employees and business partners.